-- Non-statistically significant effect estimates greater than the null were reported for NHL across studies and meta-analyses based on ever/never use ranged from 1.3-1.5. - There was limited evidence of a possible exposure-response relationship between glyphosate exposure and NHL.

-- In several animal carcinogenicity studies, a statistically significant trend was observed.
-In some instances, tumor incidences at the highest dose tested were statistically significant as compared to concurrent controls using raw (unadjusted) p-values. - Positive responses were observed in a limited number of genotoxicity assays evaluating chromosomal and primary DNA damage.
+- Non-statistically significant effect estimates greater than the null were reported for NHL across studies and meta-analyses based on ever/never use ranged from 1.3-1.5. - There was limited evidence of a possible exposure-response relationship between glyphosate exposure and NHL in case-control studies. - In several animal carcinogenicity studies, a statistically significant trend was observed.
+In two studies, tumor incidences at the highest doses tested were statistically significant as compared to concurrent controls. - Positive responses were observed in a limited number of genotoxicity assays evaluating chromosomal and primary DNA damage.

 However, according to the 2005 EPA Guidelines for Carcinogen Risk Assessment, in order for the above evidence to support the "suggestive evidence of carcinogenic potential" descriptor, "the study generally would not be contradicted by other studies of equal quality in the same population group or experimental system".
 Furthermore, the guidelines state that "rather than focusing simply on the descriptor, the entire range of information included in the weight-ofevidence narrative should be considered".
-For the epidemiological studies evaluating NHL, half of the studies reported effect estimates for ever/never use ranging from 1.5-1.85, with the widest confidence interval observed for the highest effect estimate indicating the effect estimate is less reliable.
-In the other half of the studies, which were of equal or higher quality, the reported effect estimates were approximately equal to the null.
-All of the effect estimates were nonstatistically significant.
+For the epidemiological studies evaluating NHL, several studies reported effect estimates approximately equal to the null.
+The widest confidence intervals were observed for the highest effect estimates indicating these effect estimate are less reliable.
+All of the effect ever/never estimates were non-statistically significant.
 There were conflicting results in exposure-response assessments investigating glyphosate exposure and the risk of NHL.
-Although two-case control studies (McDuffie et al., 2001; Eriksson et al., 2008) reported elevated effect estimates when analyzing for exposure-response relationships across two exposure categories, extensive analyses in a study of equal or higher quality (De Roos et al., 2005) for cumulative lifetime exposure and intensityweighted cumulative exposure contradicted these results reporting effect estimates less than null (ranging from 0.6-0.9) when analyzing across tertiles.
+Although two-case control studies (McDuffie et al., 2001; Eriksson et al., 2008) reported elevated effect estimates when analyzing for exposure-response relationships across two exposure categories, extensive analyses in a study of equal or higher quality (De Roos et al., 2005) for cumulative lifetime exposure and intensity-weighted cumulative exposure contradicted these results reporting effect estimates less than null (ranging from 0.6-0.9) when analyzing across tertiles and these analyses were further supported by the recent evaluation of the AHS cohort by Andreotti et al. (2017).
 Furthermore, the two-case control studies did not account for co-exposure to other pesticides, which would be expected to cause inflated effect estimates.
 Various limitations that could impact the calculated effect estimate were identified for these studies and discussed in Section 3.6.
 The effect estimates greater than the null were not strengthened by other lines of evidence, as described in Sections 6.2-6.5.